Gautams1990/AI-Learning-Day1/README.md

-# 🧮 Python Calculator
+# 🧮 Python Calculator Project

-A simple command-line calculator built using Python.
-It performs basic arithmetic operations with proper error handling.
+A simple command-line calculator built using Python that performs basic arithmetic operations with error handling.

 ## 🚀 Features
 - Addition